the-ginger-geek/Android-Tutorials/README.md

 # Android Examples
-This repo contains android tutorial projects that can downloaded and shared freely
+This repo contains android example projects that can downloaded and shared freely